 Where do I start?

-- Sign up to a class.
+- Sign up for a class.

 - Take a filmmaking degree.